Introduction

 Monitoring sustainability metrics

-An example KPI could be the “Percentage of waste diverted from landfill during construction.”
+For example, a KPI could be the “Percentage of waste diverted from landfill during construction.”

 Adapting to changing sustainability requirements